Apply Now

 Step Four:

-You should write a 3 – 4 page Research Statement on the project you have listed as your first choice, which will be evaluated as part of the application process.
-This should incorporate the following (irrespective of whether you are proposing your own project, or applying for an existing proposal):
+You should write a 3 – 4 page (not including references) Research Proposal for the project you have listed as your first choice, which will be evaluated as part of the application process.
+This should incorporate the following (irrespective of whether you are proposing your own project, or applying for a defined project):

 • your initial ideas on the particular challenges you would be interested in addressing within the project in the context of Safe and Trusted Artificial Intelligence,